-In addition to the library of candidate algorithms, choosing appropriate predictors is an important task for the user.
-As discussed in the previous sections, sufficient summary statistics are difficult to obtain in all but the trivial mechanistic network models, and one should aim to use summary statistics that are likely able to characterize the differences between the candidate models.
-In the simulations presented, there are five summary statistics chosen as predictors.
-The first predictor is the triangle count, which is an obvious choice, since the additional mechanism in the full model will favor edges that close multiple triangles.
+In addition to the library of candidate algorithms, choosing appropriate predictors is an important task.
+As discussed in the previous sections, sufficient summary statistics are difficult to obtain in all but the trivial mechanistic network models, and one should aim to use summary statistics that characterize the differences between the candidate models.
+In the simulations presented here, there are five summary statistics chosen as predictors.
+The first predictor is the triangle (closed triad) count, which is an obvious choice since the additional mechanism in the full model will favor edges that close multiple triads.
 The second is the average local clustering coefficient over all nodes.
 The local clustering coefficient of a node is a measure of how close its neighbors are to forming a complete subgraph by themselves, i.e., having every possible edge between any two neighbors.
-If the addition of an edge between nodes $a$ and $b$ will close multiple triangles, then, without loss of generality, from the point of view of node $a$, the addition of the edge would mean the addition of a single neighbor, $b$, and the addition of multiple edges amongst $a$'s updated set of neighbors between $b$ and the shared neighbors of $a$ and $b$.
+If the addition of an edge between nodes $a$ and $b$ will close multiple triads, then, without loss of generality, from the point of view of node $a$, the addition of the edge would mean the addition of a single neighbor, $b$, and the addition of multiple edges amongst $a$'s updated set of neighbors between $b$ and the shared neighbors of $a$ and $b$.
 In scenarios with lower total edge counts, where the degree of either $a$ or $b$ is likely to be low, this could lead to a potentially large change in the local clustering coefficient.
-Lastly, the additional mechanism is a rich-getting-richer scheme in terms of the degree of a node, since the more closeable triangles a pair of nodes have, the higher their existing degrees, which further leads to a higher probability of both getting an increase to their degrees with an additional edge.
-Thus, this mechanism is likely to affect the degree distribution in the network.
-As a proxy to the full degree distribution, the three quartiles (25\%, 50\%, 75\%) of the degree distribution are included as summary statistics and thus predictors.
+Lastly, the additional mechanism is a rich-get-richer scheme in terms of the degree of a node, since the more closable triads a pair of nodes has, the higher their degrees, which leads to a higher probability of both getting an increase to their degrees with an additional edge.
+Thus, this mechanism is likely to affect the degree distribution of the network.
+As a proxy to the full degree distribution, the three quartiles (25\%, 50\%, 75\%) of the degree distribution are included as predictors.